Return to Part 2

 Maybe they hipster liked your old stuff better.
 Maybe as you found what worked to a broader audience, you phased out something they originally really liked about you.
 Maybe they would have grown tired of your voice either way because people just outgrow art and artists sometimes.
-Maybe they kind of enjoyed supporting you when you were a completely unknown underdog who was kind of "theirs," and now that you're not struggling in ignominy quite so much, they aren't as interested.
+Maybe they kind of enjoyed supporting you when you were a completely unknown underdog who was kind of "theirs," and now that you're not struggling in obscurity quite so much, they aren't as interested.
 Maybe they grew as people and now they want to read Proust and sip brandy.

-The point is even if you knew why they drifted off (you never will) you have to let these folks go.
+The point is even if you knew why they drifted off (you never will), you have to let these folks go.
 Tearing yourself apart about what you might be doing to keep your smaller-than-cult following is a tremendous amount of wasted spirit.
 Understanding that devotees will come and go (and sometimes come back again) is part of being an artist.
-You don't necessarily have to sell out to the mainstream to make money, but you have to let go of the hope that you will only ever "accumulate" aficionados, and nowhere will that ebb and flow be more apparent than with those original folks (many of whom you probably can name) who liked you and who you probably have a great affection for.
+You don't necessarily have to sell out to the mainstream to make money, but you have to let go of the hope that you will only ever "accumulate" aficionados, and nowhere will that ebb and flow be more apparent than with those original folks (many of whom you probably can name) who liked you when no one else did and who you probably have a great affection for.

 25- Some other shit you'd rather keep